Final report for GW18-104

 Objective 4: Examine the effects of Leucaena mulch treatments on plant and soil health.

-During the Dole Plantation field trial, stem diameter and chlorophyll content of three branches per tree were monitored for plant health affected by mulching.
+During the Dole field trial, stem diameter and chlorophyll content of three branches per tree were monitored for plant health as affected by mulching.
 Soil samples were also taken before initiation of mulching and at 2 months after mulching to determine the effects of mulching soil health.
-Total of 6 trees per treatments were monitored.
+A total of 6 trees per treatments were monitored.

-From Objective 1, we determined that the 7 EPN isolates recovered from Poamoho were identified to match Heterorhabditis sp.
+The seven EPN isolates recovered from Poamoho were identified to Heterorhabditis sp.
 SGgi, Heterorhabditis sp.
-H1, and Oscheius sp. (tipulae), whereas the 4 EPN isolates recovered from Dole were all matching Oscheius sp. (tipulae).
-It is interesting to confirm in Objective 2 that CBB larval stage was more susceptible to EPN infection than the adult stage.
-Since CBB larval stage only present inside the coffee cherries, EPN biocontrol agents need to be delivered into the cherries to control the CBB effectively.
-However, only the adult CBB stage is moving in and out of the cherries to find new cherries to lay eggs.
+H1, and Oscheius sp.
+The four 4 EPN isolates recovered from Dole were all identified as Oscheius sp.
+CBB larvae are more susceptible to EPN infection than the adult stage.
+Since CBB larvae are only present inside the coffee cherries, EPN biocontrol agents need to be delivered into the cherries to provide effective control.
+However, the adult CBB moves in and out of the cherries searching for new cherries inwhich to lay eggs.
 None-the-less, some EPNs manage to infect the adult stage which explained recovery of EPN infection on CBB larvae or adults inside the cherries in the field cages of Objective 3.

-While it is encouraging to see that mulch had greater % of CBB with EPN recovery than no mulch (P ≤ 0.05), the inundative (augmentative) approach of introducing indigenous EPNs by drenching more lab reared EPNs into the soil had no effect in improving EPN infection.
+While it is encouraging to see that mulch had a greater percentage of CBB infected with EPN than no mulch (P ≤ 0.05), the inundative (augmentative) approach of introducing indigenous EPNs by drenching laborayory reared EPNs did not improve EPN infection.
 Soil moisture seems to play a role in enhancing EPN infection by mulching.
 We also observed more fungal infection on CBB in no mulch samples than mulched treatment.
-However, these fungi were not being identified.
+However, these fungi were not identified.
 It is unclear if these are saprophytic fungi or entomopathogenic fungi.

-In Objective 4, Leuceana mulch increased stem diameters by 1.13% (P ≤ 0.05) and showed a trend in increasing canopy coverage by 2% monitored by %Cover© app.
-Though minimal, this improvement was observed in short period of time (2 months after mulching).
+Leuceana mulch increased stem diameter by 1.13% (P ≤ 0.05) and showed a trend of increasing canopy coverage by 2% monitored by %Cover© app.
+Though minimal, this improvement was observed within a short 2 months after mulching.
 We will ask the farmer to let us continue to monitor the effect over a longer term.

-Based on nematode community analysis as soil health indicators, mulch improved soil food web structure with a significant increase in abundance of bacterivores, fungivores, and omnivores.
+Based on nematode community analysis as soil health indicators, mulch improved the soil food web structure with a significant increase in abundance of bacterivores, fungivores, and omnivores nematodes.
 Predatory nematode abundance was also increased though not significantly.
 What was most impressive was the dramatic increase of EPNs (P ≤ 0.01) from 13 to 780 EPNs/250 cm3 soil.
-This result supported that mulching with KX2 or KX4 can improve soil health and indigenous EPN abundance in short period of time.
-Future research need to future improve EPN infectivity on CBB.
+Mulching with Leucaena lucocephala KX2 or KX4 can improve soil health and indigenous EPN abundance in a short period of time.
+Future research is need to improve EPN infectivity on CBB.